vladgorbachov/dp-days-counter/GITHUB_SETUP.md

 - The app uses GitHub's public API (no authentication required)
 - Updates are downloaded over HTTPS
-- Installers are signed and verified
+- Update packages are self-contained and don't require npm
 - User data is stored locally only
+- Updates preserve user data and settings

 ## Support